John S. Greenspan: Work

 In 1996-97 he was the Burroughs-Wellcome Professor of the UK Royal Society of Medicine and in 2010 the Distinguished Scientist Award recipient of the American Association for Dental Research (AADR).
-He is a Member of the US National Academy of Medicine and in 1990 he was awarded the honorary degree of ScD by Georgetown University.
+He was a Member of the US National Academy of Medicine and in 1990 he was awarded the honorary degree of ScD by Georgetown University.
 In 2012, he was awarded the triennial American Dental Association Gold Medal Award for Excellence in Dental Research.
-He is also a Past-President of the American Association for Dental Research 1988-1989 and of the International Association for Dental Research 1996–1997.
+He was also a Past-President of the American Association for Dental Research 1988-1989 and of the International Association for Dental Research 1996–1997.
 He was also the founding President of the International Association for Dental Research Global Oral Health Inequalities Research Network (IADR-GOHIRN) and of the Consortium of Universities for Global Health's Global Oral Health Interest Group (GOHIG).

-He was for 20 years a Division, then Department Chair at UCSF, where he was a prime mover in building the science of that School, leading to it being the leader in USA dental schools’extramural funding for 25 years.
-He has been Chair of the Faculty of the School of Dentistry, Chair of the San Francisco Division of the UC Academic Senate and has served on and chaired many Senate and campus, also Systemwide committees.
+He was for 20 years a Division, then department chair at UCSF, where he was a prime mover in building the science of that School, leading to it being the leader in USA dental schools’ extramural funding for 25 years.
+He was Chair of the Faculty of the School of Dentistry, Chair of the San Francisco Division of the UC Academic Senate and served on and chaired many Senate and campus, also Systemwide committees.
 He and his spouse and colleague Deborah Greenspan were jointly the recipients of the UCSF Faculty Senate Campuswide Research Lecture Award in Translational Science in 2014, the first time in the history of UCSF that this honor was bestowed on School of Dentistry faculty members.
 He was previously Senior Lecturer/Consultant at the Royal Dental Hospital School of Dental Surgery as well as Consultant at St George's Hospital and St John's Hospital for Skin Diseases in London, conducting the Royal's Oral Pathology service and also responsible for the oral medicine clinic.
-He has supervised and/or mentored over 120 physician/scientists, dentist/scientists and PhD scientists in aspects of oral pathology and medicine, AIDS/HIV, global oral health and related topics.
-Greenspan is President of the Emeriti Faculty Association of UCSF and Chair of the School of Dentistry Dean's Advisory Committee.
+He supervised and/or mentored over 120 physician/scientists, dentist/scientists and PhD scientists in aspects of oral pathology and medicine, AIDS/HIV, global oral health and related topics.
+Greenspan was President of the Emeriti Faculty Association of UCSF and Chair of the School of Dentistry Dean's Advisory Committee.